 Style manual of the American Chemical Society (ACS).
 This is the definitive reference on citation and formatting for all chemists writing for publication.
 The current manual is the ACS Guide to Scholarly Communication, 2020.
 UNT does not have access to this book, instead see the Online Resources below.

 The ACS Style Guide: Effective Communication of Scientific Information, 3rd edition, 2006, and the ACS Style Guide in print.
 See Chapter 14 for citation examples and abbreviations for top journal titles, which are required in article citations.
 This is not the most recent manual; see the Online Resources below.

 ACS Style Quick Guide, from the ACS Guide to Scholarly Communication, 2020.
-ACS is offering open access to this chapter of the newest guide.
+ACS is offering open access to chapter 4.3: References of the newest guide.

 Citing Your Sources: ACS, a comprehensive research guide from Williams College.